-Newly-hired Newly hired employees working in the classifications of Visitor Services Manager, Land Stewardship and Facilities Trails Manager, Area Superintendent, Supervising Ranger, Area Manager, Field Resource Specialist, Facilities Maintenance Supervisor, SMaintenance Supervisor, Natural Resources Manager, and the Department Resource Management Specialist series Maintenance Supervisor will receive their initial regular uniform items from the District at no cost to the employee as outlined by the regular uniform items list per the job classification.
-The General Manager or designee may authorize additional uniform items if he/shethey desires.
+Newly hired employees working in the classifications of Visitor Services Manager, Land Stewardship and Trails Manager, Area Superintendent, Area Manager, Field Resource Specialist, Facilities Maintenance Supervisor, Maintenance Supervisor, Natural Resources Manager, and the Resource Management Specialist series will receive their initial regular uniform items from the District at no cost to the employee as outlined by the regular uniform items list per the job classification.
+The General Manager or designee may authorize additional uniform items if they desire.